jaytula/testing-react-course/sundaes-on-demand/NOTES.md

 - Isolate file by typing `p` in Jest watch mode
 - Isolate test withing file with `test.only` or `test.skip`
 - `waitFor` for tests where `await findBy*` is not enough

+# Lesson 55 Intro to Tests for Total and Subtotals

+- Will be using React Context but it doesn't really matter test-wise
+- There is a subtotal for Scoops section (test in `Options`)
+- There is a subtotal for Topping section (test in `Options`)
+- There is a grand total which is the sum of the two subtotals (test in `OrderEntry`)